5.2.1 Data Acquisition

 # Configure the tros.b environment

-source /opt/tros/humble/setup.bash# Start the launch file
+source /opt/tros/humble/setup.bash# Launch using launch file

 ros2 launch mipi_cam mipi_cam_dual_channel_websocket.launch.py -